SQream/sqream_docs/first_steps.rst

    executed

-.. note:: To load big data sets, use bulk loading methods instead.
-See our :ref:`inserting_data` guide for more information.
+.. note:: You can load large data sets using bulk loading methods instead.
+For more information, see :ref:`inserting_data`.

+.. _omitting_columns:

+**Omitting Columns**

-When you leave out columns that have a :ref:`default value<default_values>` (including default ``NULL`` value) the default value is used.
+Omitting columns that have a default values (including default ``NULL`` values) uses the default value, as shown in the following example:

 .. code-block:: psql